Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 #2 Security - preemptive actions

-To understand your People Analytics security levels, it’s worth starting with a question – is your data stored and protected in a database that can’t be easily found?
+To understand your Workplace Analytics security levels, it’s worth starting with a question – is your data stored and protected in a database that can’t be easily found?
 Also, is it encrypted, hidden away behind complex password policies, or other security measures?

 Here are our top recommendations: